Get your blood flowing with these basic but powerful moves.

 From here, push your hips back and bend your knees to lower your body into a squat, not letting your knees cave in as you do so.
 Pause, then push through your heels to return to starting position.
 That’s one rep. Perform 10 to 12 reps, or as many as you can until you feel it in your legs, then rest.
 Repeat for a total of three sets.

 If you’re not able to do a regular squat with good form, start from a seated position.
-Learn how to make the squat easier (or harder) for your needs in this guide.
+Learn how to make the squat easier or harder for your needs in our beginner’s guide to the squat.

 4. Resistance Band Row